Azure-Samples/zero2hero/challenges/sarcasticbot/README.md

 ## Learning objectives

-Here's a simple challenge to kickstart your journey with Azure OpenAI and GitHub Copilot.
-The following steps are merely a guide.
+👉🏼 Here's a simple challenge to kickstart your GitHub Copilot learning journey on coding an App that uses Azure OpenAI.

+🤯 GitHub Copilot uses OpenAI models and the OpenAI models are developed with GitHub Copilot.
+Surely, your brain must be performing gymnastics at this point!

+👉🏼 The following steps are merely a guide.
 Unleash your creativity to stand out and construct something genuinely innovative.
 Now, let's get cracking, my future Willy Wonka of coding!

 ## Success criteria